wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _The main lights go off, a single light hits the mirrorball and the full Strictly theme tune plays out in all its glory.
 The Dames are paralyzed with wonder_

-_Ken and Dorothy waltz on and do a dance?_
+_Ken and Dorothy Tango on stage_

-**Jackie** Your dancing is a little like the economy.
-Every week it's supposed to be getting better, but nothing happens.
+**Voiceover** Ken and Dorothy there with their tango.
+Let's see what the judges made of it.

+_Each Dame delivers their verdict in turn and then stares at the mirrorball in a trance_

+**Jackie** A Tango is supposed to be fizzy... and fruity... that was more like a weak orange squash...
+SIX points

 **Beatrice** Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
 I'll give them a FIVE because I'm feeling generous!